Trade Forex Trading

 From the above example the price made a higher high(HH) but the indicator made a Lower High(LH), this highlights there's a divergence between the price and indicator.
 This signal warns of a possible trend reversal.

-Classic bearish diverging signal warns of a possible change in the trend from up to down.
-This is because even though the price went higher the volume of buyers that pushed the price higher was less as portrayed by the MACD indicator.
+Classic bearish diverging signal warns of a possible change in the trend from upwards to downwards.
+This is because even though the price moved higher the volume of buyers that moved price higher was less as portrayed by the MACD indicator.
 This shows underlying weakness of the upwards trend.

-In the example above, if you as a trader had used divergence setup to trade you would have gotten good signals to enter or exit the trades at an optimal point.
-However, divergence trading signals just like other indicators, is also prone to whipsaws.
+In the example above, if you had used divergence setup to trade you would have gotten good signals to enter or exit the trades at an optimal point.
+However, divergence signals just like other indicators, also is prone to whip-saws.
 That is why it's always good to confirm the diverging signals with other technical indicators such as the RSI, Moving Averages & Stochastic Oscillator.

 Another good technical indicator to combine with is the moving average technical indicator, in this indicator a trader should use the MA Cross Over System